madcreeper7611/MadCreepers-Balance/README.md

 # Zombie Nerfs

-- Bucketheads now have 1200 health instead of 1290.
+- Bucketheads now have 1200 health instead of 1290 and have a spawn weight of 3000 instead of 4000.
-- Gargantuars now have a walk speed of 0.16 instead of 0.24 and a wave point cost of 1600 instead of 1500.
+- Gargantuars now have a walk speed of 0.16 instead of 0.24, a wave point cost of 1600 instead of 1500, and a spawn weight of 1500 instead of 3000.
 - Pharaoh Zombie now has a wave point cost of 650 instead of 450.
 - Pirate Captain and Jester Zombie now has 400 health instead of 420.
 - Robo-Cone now has a wave point cost of 1000 instead of 650.
 - Mecha-Football Zombie now has a wave point cost of 1200 instead of 1000.
 - Disco-tron 3000 now has a wave point cost of 1000 instead of 800.
 - Surfer Zombie's surfboard now has 600 health instead of 700.
+- Rocket Imps now have a wave point cost of 200 instead of 150.
 - Bronze of Toughness now has a walk speed of 0.12 instead of 0.16, increases their walk speed to 0.24 instead of 0.4, and has a wave point cost of 2400 instead of 1500.
 - Bronze of Hook now swaps lanes every 12 to 20 seconds instead of every 10 to 16 seconds and has a wave point cost of 2500 instead of 1500.
 - Bronze of Qigong has a wave point cost of 2400 instead of 1800.
 - Monk Imp now has 300 health instead of 600.
 - Fan Swinging Abbot now has 500 health instead of 550.
 - Abbot Imp now has 400 health instead of 600.
-- Metal Hair Gargantuar now has a wave point cost of 1800 instead of 1500, a spawn weight of 1500 instead of 3000 with his shockwave ability dealing 600 damage instead of 1000.
+- Metal Hair Gargantuar now has a wave point cost of 1800 instead of 1500 and his shockwave ability deals 600 damage instead of 1000.
 - Skunk Punk Zombie now spawns Skunks every 10 seconds instead of every 5 and has a spawn point cost of 600 instead of 500.
+- Jurassic Bully and Jurassic Rockpuncher now have a spawn weight of 3000 instead of 4500.
 - Jurassic Gargantuar now has a walk speed of 0.12 instead of 0.16.
 - Drone Engineer Zombie now crafts drones every 20 to 24 seconds instead of 16 to 20.
 - Newspaper Zombie now has 1000 health instead of 1260.
 - Sunday Edition Zombie now has 2050 health instead of 2290.
+- Zombonis now has a wave point cost of 800 instead of 400.
+- Catapult Zombies now has a wave point cost of 500 instead of 300.
 - The Pirate Seas zomboss spawns Pirate Captains on the 2nd stage instead of the 1st.
 - The Wild West Expansion Zomboss now spawns Zombie Bulls on the 2nd stage instead of Rodeo Legends, which now spawn on the 3rd stage.
 - The Far Future Zomboss now spawns Shield Zombies on the 2nd stage instead of the 1st.